wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.0.5 - 2014/06/26 =
+* Feature - When Parent Category has no products on Shop page, set to show products from the Parents Child Cats.
+* Feature - Added Empty Parent Categories feature ON | OFF switch for Shop Page.
+* Tweak - Updated admin pages help text links to WooCommerce admin panel which have changed in recent updates.
+* Tweak - Updated chosen js script to latest version 1.1.0 on the a3rev Plugin Framework
+* Tweak - Tested 100% compatible with WooCommerce version 2.1.11
+* Fix - Pagination link breaking.
+Added str_replace( 'page/'.$page , '', pagination_link ); to trip page/[number]

 = 1.0.4.3 - 2014/05/29 =
 * Tweak - Updated the plugins wordpress.org description.
 * Tweak - Updated the plugins admin panel yellow sidebar text.